PhD in Physics

 Candidacy for a doctoral degree is established by passing the comprehensive examination.
 Status as a continuous enrollment doctoral student begins the term after the term in which the comprehensive exam was successfully completed.
 Candidacy is maintained by enrolling in PHYSCS 9090 research for two semester hours each fall and winter semester and for one semester hour each summer session up to and including the term in which the dissertation is defended.
 Continuous enrollment provides access to an advisor’s support, doctoral program committee guidance and University research facilities for completion of the dissertation.
 Failure to continuously enroll in PHYSCS 9090 research until the doctoral degree is awarded terminates candidacy.

 Candidacy may be reestablished by paying the registration and late fees owed and completing the requirements specified by the student’s doctoral program committee.
 Registration fees owed may not exceed the amount owed for seven terms, regardless of the number of terms beyond seven for which the student failed to continuously enroll.
 The committee’s requirements may include a second comprehensive examination of evidence of currency in the research field as suggested by publications in refereed journals.
-Candidacy is reestablished when the student’s advisor and the departmental Director of Graduate Studies submit a written request to the Graduate School explaining the basis of the decision.
+Candidacy is reestablished when the student’s advisor and the departmental Director of Graduate Studies submit a written request to the Office of Graduate Studies explaining the basis of the decision.
 Once approved, a Request to Re-enroll form must be completed by the student and sent to the department for processing.

 Dissertation and Defense

 The dissertation must be written on a subject approved by the candidate’s Doctoral Program Committee, must embody the results of original and significant investigation, and must be the candidate’s own work.
-Candidates should consult the Graduate School’s Theses and Dissertations Guidelines.
+Candidates should consult the Graduate Studies' Theses and Dissertations Guidelines.